GE 44-ton switcher: Prime mover options

 The locomotives were available with a choice of prime movers.
 Most were built with a pair of Caterpillar's D17000 V8 180 hp engines, but three other engine types were used.
 Nine were built with a pair of Hercules DFXD engines; two were sold to Chattanooga Traction and seven were sold to Missouri Pacific Railroad and its subsidiaries.
 Ten were built with a pair of the slightly more powerful Buda 6DH1742, rated at 200 hp each.
 The last four locomotives built had Caterpillar D342 engines, of which three were sold to Canadian National Railway and one to the Dansville and Mount Morris Railroad.

 Military version

+U.S. Army GE 44-ton being unloaded at Cherbourg, July 1944.

 During the Second World War, GE produced a "Drop Cab" variant of the 44-ton locomotives for the US Armed Forces.
 These appeared similar to the standard 44-ton but had a lower cab for European clearances, and large boxes next to the cab, on the front right, and back left running boards, housing the air compressors (housed under the cab on standard versions).
 Most of these military variants were ballasted to an actual weight of 45 tons.
 A total of 91 Military 45-ton Drop Cabs were built with 31 of those sold to the Indian Railways.
 Additional narrow gauge drop cabs were built to a 47-ton rating for the military and export.